ktraunmueller/Computable/README.md

   I put this code up solely for reference purposes.
 If you want to build an app with a built-in Python runtime, this code may be helpful to you.
 Note that this is old Objective-C code of the pre-64 bit, pre-Swift era.
 - The project will not compile as it is.
-I removed some third-party libraries (Dropbox, HockeyApp, Google Analytics), the entire thing was built with an old Xcode version, all native code is targeting 32 bit, and probably more hurdles.
+I removed some third-party libraries (Dropbox, HockeyApp, Google Analytics), the entire thing was built with an old Xcode version, all native code is targeting 32 bit, and there are probably more hurdles.
 - I will not spend a minute more on this project.
 This means I won't answer _any_ questions.
   You will need to figure out stuff yourself.
 - Use the code any way you like.
 A mention in the acknowledgements would be nice if you use parts of the code.